| ManyTracks Home | Art | Books | Garden | Homestead | Recumbents | Music | Violins | Dance | Contact |

 work to dig in by hand and it tends to wrap around tiller tines.
 That doesn’t

-mean it can’t be done, however, it will just be a difficult experience and you
+mean it can’t be done, however, it may just be a difficult experience and you

 will probably resolve to get to it earlier next time.
 For digging in by hand, it

-is sometimes easier if you mow the crop down with a scythe first, then dig it
+is sometimes easier if you mow the crop down with a scythe first (or a power

 in.
 It is going to look outrageously trashy, but who wants a plain boring neatsy